 - 1. Effluent shall not exceed 15% and 15% of influent concentration values for BOD5 & TSS respectively. - 2.
-The facility uses UV disinfection.
-Sampling and reporting for total residual chlorine are only necessary if chlorine is used for disinfection, elsewhere in the treatment process, or the facility otherwise has reasonable potential to discharge chlorine.
-Otherwise, the permittee shall report NODI-9 on the annual report. - 3.
 This is a Compliance Level.
-The calculated WQBEL is 005. - Quarterly samples shall be collected in calendar quarters (Q1 January 1st to March 31st; Q2 April 1st to June 30th; Q3 July 1st to September 30th; Q4 October 1st to December 31st).
+The calculated WQBEL is 0.005 mg/l. - 3.
+Sampling and reporting for total residual chlorine are only necessary if chlorine is used for disinfection, elsewhere in the treatment process, or the facility otherwise has reasonable potential to discharge chlorine. - 4.
+Refer to the Schedule of Compliance on Page 5 of this permit.
+Construction of the disposal system cannot commence until the Department approves the engineering report plans and specifications for the design of the disposal system. - Quarterly samples shall be collected in calendar quarters (Q1 January 1st to March 31st; Q2 April 1st to June 30th; Q3 July 1st to September 30th; Q4 October 1st to December 31st).